 The Sam also had the neat feature of being backwards compatible with the Spectrum and most spectrum games could run on the Sam and also be loaded from floppy disk saving a lot of time!
 So this meant I didn’t have to throw away my tape library.
 This was a really neat feature that convinced around 12,000 people to switch to the Sam from the Spectrum.

 Sadly, the Sam had a relatively short life.
-Although a brilliant design, it just couldn’t compete with a couple of other lesser known computers released around the same time, the Atari ST and the Commodore Amiga.
-Ok, so maybe not lesser known.
+Although a brilliant design, it just couldn’t compete with a couple of other lesser-known computers released around the same time, the Atari ST and the Commodore Amiga.
+Ok, so maybe not lesser-known.
 The 16bit era had begun in home computing and the Sam was left trailing behind.

 Do I regret owning the Sam?
 Not at all.
-If anything, being the under dog and the resulting small number of games, sparked of an interest in programming.
+If anything, being the underdog and the resulting small number of games, sparked off an interest in programming.
 If you can’t buy games then why not make your own!
-Back then Z80 assembly language wasn’t anything I could really get my head around (Really wish I had of tried harder!).
+Back then Z80 assembly language wasn’t anything I could really get my head around (Really wish I had tried harder!).
 But BASIC was like a second language to me.
 Luckily some genius put together a nice software suite called Games Master.
 This was basically a set of libraries for Sam Basic which allowed me to easily control sprites etc without having to touch any assembly.

 Long Live Sam!!!